-Kathryn Lapin concentrates her practice on toxic tort, product liability and premises liability.
-Her experience in a variety of legal settings – from courtrooms to clerkships – provides an excellent basis for her approach to legal research, motion drafting, taking depositions and preparing for trial.
+Kathryn Lapin concentrates her practice on product liability, medical malpractice and toxic tort.
+Her experience in a variety of legal settings – from courtrooms to clerkships – provides an excellent basis for her approach to legal research and motion drafting.

-She earned her J.D. from the University of Illinois Chicago School of Law where she graduated cum laude in the top 22 percent of her class and obtained certificates in both Trial Advocacy & Dispute Resolution and Criminal Law & Procedure.
+Kathryn earned her J.D. from the University of Illinois Chicago School of Law, where she graduated cum laude in the top 22 percent of her class.
+She graduated with a concentration in Trial Advocacy & Dispute Resolution and Criminal Law & Procedure.
 She is a four-time national mock trial competitor, served as the president of the Trial Advocacy Honors Board and was an active 711-licensed student attorney for the Pro Bono Litigation Clinic.

 Kathryn holds a B.A. in political science from the University of Illinois at Urbana-Champaign.